BookingEasy/booking-easy-wp/readme.txt

 == Upgrade Notice ==

+= 1.1.1 =
+* ADDED : Korean translation of the wp booking plugin frontend and backend, thanks to 김현철!
+* IMPROVED : Dutch translations of new payment part of the frontend booking plugin, thanks to Nico.

+== Changelog ==

 = 1.1.0 =
 * ADDED : The booking plugin is now able to manage payment with PayPal.

-== Changelog ==

 = 1.0.20 =
 * ADDED : New video "WordPress - How to add a free booking plugin in 2 min" : https://www.youtube.com/watch?v=wCEmJg2hWgw